Tenshō Kōtai Jingūkyō

+The main dōjō at the Tenshō Kōtai Jingūkyō headquarters in Tabuse was built during the 1960s.

+A concrete pillar now marks the summit of Mount Ongaku, where Sayo Kitamura received divine revelations during the 1940s.
+The mantra Na Myōhō Renge Kyō (名妙法連結経) is written on the pillar.

-Tenshō Kōtai Jingūkyō (Japanese 天照皇大神宮教) is a Japanese new religious movement which emerged from Shinto.
+Tenshō Kōtai Jingūkyō (Japanese: 天照皇大神宮教) is a Japanese new religious movement.
 The movement began activities in 1945, and reportedly includes 450,000 members.
-It was established by Sayo Kitamura (北村 サヨ) (1900–1967), who claimed to be possessed by Amaterasu under the name Tenshō-Kōtaijin.
+It was established by Sayo Kitamura (北村 サヨ) (1900–1967), who was possessed by the deity Tenshō Kōtaijin (天照皇大神) on May 4, 1944.
+She is referred to as Ogamisama (大神様) by the religion's followers.

 Its headquarters are in Tabuse (田布施町, Tabuse-chō), a town in Kumage District, Yamaguchi, Japan.

 History

-Following the burning of part of her family property by an arsonist in 1942, Kitamura was advised by a healer to begin intense prayer and ascetic practices, taking cold baths and going to worship at a nearby shrine in the early morning, which continued for a few years.
+Following the burning of her family barn by an arsonist in 1942, Kitamura was told by a healer to begin intense prayer and ascetic practices, taking cold baths and going to worship at a nearby shrine in the early morning, which continued for a few years.
 In 1944, she became possessed by a spirit that later claimed to be Tenshō Kōtai Jingū.
 The deity gave her orders, and if she failed to obey, it caused her immense pain.
 Later that year the deity claimed that it would use her to save the world.
+Today, a tall concrete pillar marks the summit of Mount Ongaku (恩額山, Ongaku-zan), the mountain where Kitamura received this divine revelation.

 Kitamura started to speak more harshly and dressed in masculine clothes, claiming that it was more suitable for the way she now spoke.
 She also became openly critical of other established religions and the Japanese government and even the emperor, predicting that the war would end badly for Japan.
-During the first few years after her possession, Kitamura held daily sermons at her farmhouse, and her reputation began to spread in Tabuse.
-After the war ended, and proved her prediction correct, people began devoting themselves to her teaching.
-People claimed to be healed of their illnesses from hearing her sermons, and people began to seek her out for healing.
+During the first few years after her possession, Kitamura held daily sermons at her own home, and her reputation began to spread in Tabuse.
+After the war ended, she proved her predictions to be correct, and people began devoting themselves to her teachings.
+Followers claimed to be cured of their illnesses from hearing her sermons and practising her teachings.

-Tenshō Kōtai Jingūkyō began garnering attention from the press in April, 1946.
+Tenshō Kōtai Jingūkyō began garnering attention from the press in April 1946.
 When Kitamura was imprisoned and tried for refusing to comply with compulsory rice quotas in the area, a local newspaper began publishing articles about her trial.
 Throughout the course of her trial, Kitamura also drew the interest of the prosecutor, Watanabe Tomekichi, who visited her during her probation to listen to her sermons, and converted soon after the trial ended.
 Watanabe later became an important figure for the religion.

 Tenshō Kōtai Jingūkyō registered under the Religious Corporations Ordinance on January 11, 1947.

 When Kitamura died in 1967, she was succeeded as head of Tenshō Kōtai Jingūkyō by her granddaughter Kiyokazu.